 Held at Zilker Park, the ABC Kite Festival is a spectacular event for kids and their parents alike.
 Hundreds of vibrantly colourful kites take to the air over the lawns to compete in various competitions, from homemade designs to professional sports kites.
 Visitors can make a day of it by enjoying the park itself, which is filled with food stalls and music stages, creating a fantastic festive environment.

 Austin Hot Sauce Festival (August)

-What was once a humble community hot sauce contest has transformed into what is now one of the world’s largest hot sauce festivals.
+What was once a humble community hot sauce contest has transformed into what is now one of the world’s biggest hot sauce festivals.
 The Austin Hot Sauce Festival is held at Auditorium Shores on the beautiful Lady Bird Lake.
 Local restaurants, commercial hot sauce producers and even home cooks come together to compete in various categories.
-To accompany the spicy fare, festival-goers are able to sample a range of cold craft beers.
-Live music adds to the festive atmosphere and a good time is had by all of the 10,000 attendees.
+To accompany the spicy fare, the 10,000 festival-goers are able to sample a range of cold craft beers while live music adds to the festivities.

 Bat Fest (August)

 Here is a unique experience that no newcomer to Austin should miss.
 Congress Avenue Bridge is shut down for a day to pay homage to the bridge’s famous resident bats.
 Bat-friendly booths are placed along the bridge and visitors can enjoy performances by live bands in the evening.
 At sunset, the bats appear from beneath the bridge and take flight as spectators look on.
 Visitors can get into the spirit of the Bat Fest by taking part in the bat costume contest.